link422/F24_Team3_TennisBallCollector/Reports/Detailed Design Ashli.md

 The proposed solution for this Motor subsystem is to provide user controlled motors on the pre-existing wheels of the tennis ball collector.
 4 motors, 83 RPM Metal DC motor (GB37Y3530-12V-83R) [2], will be controlled by 2 motor drivers, Sabertooth dual 12A motor driver (Sabertooth 2x12) [4] (one for the collector's [1] front small wheels, and the other for the back larger wheels); for simplicity we are going to focus on control of the back wheels as they drive most of the movement.
 Connectivity outside the motor subsystem will be through the motor drivers [4] that will satisfy specifications including connecting DC motors [2] to power supply and raspberry pi [3], connecting tennis ball collector's wheels to the Raspberry Pi, controlling movement and rotation of the collector [1] without any manual help, and recieving inputs of direction from RC subsystem.

-The Sabertooth dual 12A motor driver [4] will be configured to operate using the schematic featured in the Buildable Schematic section and connection of motors using driver coupling.
+The Sabertooth dual 12A motor driver [4] will be configured to operate using the schematic featured in the Buildable Schematic section and connection of motors using pulley and belt system.
 IEEE Standard 112 [8] testing will commence once all required motor components have been received and the necessary equipment has been prepared and verified for functionality.

 ## Interface with Other Subsystems